alessandrofloris/chip-8/README.md

 ## Info

-I started this chip8 emulator as a final project for the course "Architettura degli elaboratori" (Computer structure) of the Università degli studi di Cagliari.
+I started this chip8 emulator as a final project for the course "Architettura degli elaboratori" (Computer Organization) of the "Università degli studi di Cagliari".

 ## Sources